Roman-elli/university-projects/procedural-programming/README.md

-# 🚗 Manutenlava – Reservation System
+# 🚗 ManuWash – Reservation System

 I made this project during my first year at university. it was developed in **C** and implements a **car wash and maintenance reservation system**.
 It allows you to **create, list, cancel, execute, save, and load reservations** in a simple and practical way.